throwawayburner69420/fish-clicker/README.md

 # Fish Clicker 🐠

-A fun and addictive idle clicker game where you click fish to earn bubbles, unlock new fish species, and build your underwater empire!
+A fun and addictive clicker game built on the Abstract blockchain where you click fish to earn bubbles, collect NFT skins, and build your underwater empire!

 ## Features

 - Click fish to earn bubbles (currency)
-- Buy new fish species that generate passive income
+- Collect unique NFT fish skins with special boosts
 - Unlock upgrades to increase your earnings
 - Prestige system with Aquarium Levels
 - Fun animations and sound effects
 - Local storage save system
+- Built on Abstract blockchain for secure NFT ownership

 ## Getting Started

 1. Clone this repository
 2. Open `index.html` in your web browser
+3. Connect your Abstract Global Wallet
-3. Start clicking and collecting fish!
+4. Start clicking and collecting!

 ## How to Play

 - Click the main fish to earn bubbles
-- Use bubbles to buy new fish and upgrades
+- Use bubbles to buy upgrades
-- Each fish generates passive income
+- Collect NFT skins for bonus effects
 - Prestige to earn permanent bonuses
-- Collect achievements and rare fish
+- Collect achievements
+- Trade your NFT skins on the Abstract ecosystem

 ## Development